 Certification of Commercial Purpose

-You may complete the general open records request online and attach a scanned copy of the commercial purpose form as a file.
+You may complete the general open records request online and attach a scanned and notarized copy of the commercial purpose form as a file.
 Please have the officer of your corporation with signatory authority complete the “Certification of Commercial Purpose” form, if the records provided are to be utilized for a commercial purpose, as set forth in KRS 61.870(4)(a) as: “…the direct or indirect use of any part of a public record or records, in any form, for sale, resale, solicitation, rent, or lease of a service, or any use by which the user expects a profit either through commission, salary, or fee.”

 What records may not be available?

 Not all of APCD records are available for public inspection.
 Certain types of records qualifying for exemption are listed in KRS 61.878.

 Contact the Louisville Metro Open Records Coordinator at (502) 574-3211 or via email.